minarchive/Mobile-Programming/README.md

 # Mobile-Programming
-Mobile Programming class 2024 : O_to_I
+Mobile Programming class of 2024 : O_to_I